Samuel Robin Spark: Education and careers

 Robin was educated at the private Daniel Stewart's College in Edinburgh.
 He left at age 16 to pursue a career in the retail jewellery trade.
 He served his National Service in the Royal Army Medical Corps from 1957 to 1959, after which he studied at night school in order to obtain his Highers.
 In the late 1960s, he entered the Civil Service, in which he worked for 20 years in a variety of departments, ending as chief clerk to the Scottish Law Commission.

 Despite never having studied art, Spark always had an interest in the subject, and he became convinced that he had to pursue a career in it.
 Udi Merioz, an international artist who was a friend of Robin, encouraged him to try to get into a college, so he started to attend evening classes at the art college and prepared a portfolio for entrance as a full-time student.
 He was offered a place at the Edinburgh College of Art and started the four-year course in 1983, graduating with a BA (Hons).
 He then was awarded an Andrew Grant Scholarship and became an art tutor while continuing his painting.

 In 1989, Spark was awarded an Israel Zangwill scholarship.

-Abstract and figurative work

-Spark expressed emotion through his predominantly figurative work.
-He intuitively took liberties with perspective and proportions where doing so helped the composition.

-There is a strong Jewish feeling in some of his pictures because of his education and family background, and he always signed his paintings in Hebrew.
-His work also shows the influence of the Scottish Colourists and an interest in the underlying bone and muscle structure of the human body.
-In his later years, his work moved into pure abstract symbolism.
-Spark used pastels on paper and impasto.